DNA Doe Project: John Brandenburg Jr., aka "Brad" and Keith Bibbs, aka "Adam Doe"

-The DDP began assisting with the man's identification around July 2019.
-Tissue samples were sent to DNA Solutions and additional extraction was performed at the ICMP in The Hague.
-It was ascertained that the decedent had Eastern European ancestry and a family with a missing relative was identified by mid-October 2020.

-The man's identity was revealed as 34-year-old John C. Kraicinski.
-He was last seen in 1989 at his father's home in Galion, Ohio.
-Kraicinski suffered from a mental illness and had a habit of wandering, sometimes out of state.
-He was not reported missing as his family assumed that he started a new life elsewhere.
+"Adam" was found to be a young black male, believed to be as young as 15 or possibly in his early 20s.
+He had short-cut, black hair, was between five feet eight inches and six feet two inches tall and had several dental fillings.
+The decedent wore distinctive clothing, including a red and black belt inscribed with the word "devil" multiple times.
+On July 24, 2023, the DNA Doe Project, working together with the Identify Indiana Initiative and the Indiana State Police Lab, identified the victim as 16-year-old Keith Lavell Bibbs of Chicago, Illinois.
+Othram also assisted in this identification.

 Francis Wayne Alexander, aka "Body 5"

 Francis Wayne Alexander (b.
 March 11, 1955) was one of the final six unidentified victims of serial killer John Wayne Gacy.
 His remains were recovered from the crawlspace of Gacy's house in Norwood Park Township, Cook County, Illinois, on December 26, 1978, and labeled simply as Body 5, as his were the fifth set of remains unearthed from beneath Gacy's property.
 His identification was announced on October 25, 2021.
 Alexander had been living in Chicago at the time of his death but was originally from North Carolina.

 Alexander's precise date of death is estimated to have occurred anytime between early 1976 and March 15, 1977.
 However, no evidence exists of his being alive after 1976.
 Moreover, the fact the trench in which his body was discovered was dug by Gacy employee and victim Gregory Godzik shortly after the commencement of Godzik's employment at Gacy's contracting firm on or about November 22, 1976, and before Godzik's own murder on December 12, 1976, indicates Alexander's death most likely occurred between November 1976 and March 15, 1977 (the date the victim discovered directly above the body of Alexander was murdered).